Postindustrial Media focuses on communities in transition, regions we call “Postindustrial America.”

 Where do you get your stories?

 Some, we write and report in-house.
 Others, we ask journalists who are closest to a story geographically or have a special area of expertise to report and write.
-Our newsletter points readers to stories produced by newspapers and public radio stations in our region.
+Our digital edition points readers to stories produced by news outlets, including newspapers and public radio stations.
 We also republish news from some nonprofit media outlets such as ProPublica, Spotlight PA, The Center Square, and Wisconsin Watch.

 How do you select story topics?